 I now live in the beautiful village of Lustleigh where I spent my childhood.
 Since having my son I’ve been rediscovering my yoga practice with the curiosity and patience required as a mother of a tiny person.

-I am currently enrolled in a two year Yoga Therapy Diploma with the Devon School of Yoga.
+I am currently enrolled in a year long Yoga Therapy Diploma with the Devon School of Yoga.

 Inclusivity & Charity

 Yoga should, of course, be for everybody regardless of ability or background.
 I am very aware that in the UK it is predominantly accessed by white, affluent, able bodied practitioners.
-Because people who have been marginalised are underrepresented in yoga, and it’s important to redress the balance, I would like to offer reduced or free classes to anyone who needs them.
+Because people have been marginalised are underrepresented in yoga, and it’s important to redress the balance, I would like to offer reduced or free classes to anyone who needs them.
 Just get in touch via email - it would be lovely to hear from you.

-15% of my yoga teaching income goes to charity with the majority of these donations going to South Asian causes.
-I deeply appreciate yoga's roots and hope to convey my gratitude by sharing my earnings with communities and individuals in South Asia and with the South Asian diaspora in the U.K.
+10% of my yoga teaching income goes to charity with a portion of these donations going to South Asian causes.
+I deeply appreciate yoga's roots and hope to show my gratitude by sharing my earnings with communities and individuals in South Asia and with the South Asian diaspora in the U.K.